alphagov/govuk-import-export-prototype/guide/starting-to-export/overview.markdown

 You may be able to get [export insurance or finance](/export-insurance-export-finance.html) to:

 - protect you against the risk of not getting paid
 - help finance an export deal your bank can't do on their own

+##Doing other types of business abroad

+You may need permission to provide services in higher risk industries or countries.
+[Check if you need a licence](http://govuk-import-export.herokuapp.com/guide/starting-to-export/export-licences.html).

+If you take goods out of the UK yourself, what you need to do depends on whether you're:

+- [selling them abroad]
+- [taking them abroad temporarily](/guide/take-goods-out-uk-temporarily-for-business/overview.html) (for example taking laptops to a trade fair)